 Under the current system, individual employees tend to have little choice when it comes to their pension policy.
 Particularly if their pension scheme is administered by a compulsory sector-based pension fund.
 Most of the specifics are generally decided between the 'social parties' and are limited by the possibilities offered by the pension fund (and/or its administrator) or insurance company.
 These parties make sure that the pension administration adheres to the legal framework.
 As part of his or her pension scheme, the employee can often choose a limited number of options, such as stopping work earlier or later, partial retirement or extra insurance.
 The money itself is handled by the pension administrator.
 In general, the employer and employee both pay a percentage of the employee's wage to the pension administrator in return for a claim on a future pension for the employee.
 Figure 1 shows this relationship between the three parties concerned.
-Note that the pension administrator actually has complete control over the money and that most of the decisions are made as part of the employee only has indirect control over how his or her pension is to be built up.
+Note that the pension administrator actually has complete control over the money and that most of the decisions are made as part of the 'implementation agreement' between the employer and the pension administrator.
+As such, the employee only has indirect control over how his or her pension is to be built up.